Computing and Digital Technologies

 Computing & IT

-As part of this study programme, you will develop your maths and English skills, and attend tutorials and Individual Development (ID).
+You will also get the chance to become Microsoft-certified through Microsoft Office Specialist qualifications.
+As part of this study programme you will develop your maths and English skills and attend tutorials and Individual Development (ID) or Future Academy.
+You will also complete a work placement or extended industry placement.
 All aspects of your study programme will be discussed at your interview.

 How will I be assessed?